What to Know About a Workplace Dress Code

 Further Reading

-Racism occurs when anyone expresses bias verbally, in writing or via behavior or attitude toward someone of a different skin color or ethnicity.
-Overt racism, including slurs, jokes and name calling, and covert racism, including avoidance, ridicule o...
+Racism occurs when anyone expresses bias verbally, in writing, or via behavior or attitude toward someone of a different skin color or ethnicity.
+Overt racism, including slurs, jokes and name calling, and covert racism, including avoidance, ridicule...

 A study commissioned by the British government found that for every lost-time injury of more than three days, there were 189 non-injury cases.
-No business can afford to ignore these near misses, which provide invaluable opportunities to identify an...
+Near misses are valuable opportunities to identify and correct safety hazards before they lead to acciden...

 Fatigue plays a major role in shiftwork accidents.
-To improve the safety, health, and productivity of your shiftworkers, NIOSH recommends these guidelines: Keep the schedule regular and predictable.
-Shiftworkers should know their schedules we...
+To improve the safety, health, and productivity of shiftworkers, NIOSH recommends the following practical guidelines.
+Guidelines to reduce shiftwork fatigue Keep the schedule regular and predic...